 Forensic consultant and expert witness: United States, Canada, and New Zealand: memory, hypnosis, eyewitness testimony, harmful techniques in psychotherapy.

-Philosophy of Graduate Training: My commitment to students is unwavering: to train versatile and “complete” clinical scientists who are critical thinkers, excellent researchers, and effective clinicians.
-Our laboratory is very active and students are considered junior colleagues in every respect.
+Philosophy of Graduate Training: My commitment to students is unwavering—to train versatile and “complete” clinical scientists who are critical thinkers, excellent researchers, and effective evidence-based clinicians.
+Our laboratory is very active, and students are considered junior colleagues in every respect.
 Students have the freedom to initiate their own projects under my supervision as well as contribute to ongoing projects in the laboratory.
-Creativity independence and the ability to work well with others are highly valued.
+Creativity and independence and the ability to work well with others are highly valued.

-Selected Publications (from a total of 401) representing different research areas:
+Selected publications (from a total of 418, including 22 books) representing different research areas:

 - Dissociation and dissociative disorders

 - Experimental psychopathology